jbulin/jbulin.github.io/index.md

 ### Selected publications

-* J. Bulín and  M. Kompatscher. *Short definitions in constraint languages*, Accepted for publication in MFCS 2023.
-Arxiv e-prints arXiv:2305.01984 [cs.LO] (May 2023)
+* J. Bulín and  M. Kompatscher. *Short definitions in constraint languages*, Proceedings of the 48th International Symposium on Mathematical Foundations of Computer Science (MFCS 2023) Vol. 272, 28:1–28:15 (2023)

-* M. Bodirsky, J. Bulín, F. Starke, and M. Wernthaler. *The Smallest Hard Trees*,  Constraints (online first), 1–33 (March 2023).
-DOI: 10.1007/s10601-023-09341-8.
+* M. Bodirsky, J. Bulín, F. Starke, and M. Wernthaler. *The Smallest Hard Trees*,  Constraints 28/2, 105–137 (2023)

-* L. Barto, J. Bulín, A. Krokhin, and J. Opršal. *Algebraic Approach to Promise Constraint Satisfaction*, Journal of the ACM 68, 4, Article 28 (August 2021), 66 pages.
+* L. Barto, J. Bulín, A. Krokhin, and J. Opršal. *Algebraic Approach to Promise Constraint Satisfaction*, Journal of the ACM 68/4, 28:1–28:66  (2021)

 * J. Bulín. *On the complexity of H-coloring for special oriented trees*, European Journal of Combinatorics 69, 54–75 (2018)